The use of CBD among young people

 The answer is very simple.

-It has now been proven by numerous studies in both Holland and America that making Cannabis high in THC legal has reduced its use.
+Numerous studies conducted in both Holland and America have proven) that making Cannabis high in THC legal has reduced its use.

-In fact, legalisation has reduced crime and the circulation of dangerous and psychoactive substances.
+In fact, legalization has reduced crime and the circulation of dangerous and psychoactive substances.

-In Italy, young people are accustomed to turning to the black market and buying cannabis for recreational purposes, whereas in America, where pot is legal in almost every state, the consumption of psychoactive cannabis has decreased significantly.
+In Italy, young people are accustomed to turning to the black market and to buy cannabis for recreational purposes, whereas in America, where pot is legal in almost every state, the consumption of psychoactive cannabis has decreased significantly.

-This is a phenomenon that should give European governments pause for thought and encourage them to reduce prohibition on our continent as well.
+This is a phenomenon that should give European governments pause for thought and encourage them to ease prohibition across our continent as well.

 CBD extracts are products that have a considerable price tag and consequently are not easily accessible to young people.

-The survey gives us a picture of a country that is very well informed on the subject of CBD, where Italians consider products such as oils or extracts to be very useful in everyday life to aid physical and mental wellbeing.
+The survey paints a picture of a country that is well-informed about CBD, where Italians consider products such as oils or extracts to be very useful in everyday life to aid physical and mental well-being.

-The idea of wanting to classify CBD as a narcotic substance was then fortunately discontinued as it was in stark contrast to public opinion and the Italians who use it for physical and mental needs and not for recreational purposes.
+The idea of wanting to classify CBD as a narcotic substance was then fortunately discontinued as it was in stark contrast to public opinion and the Italians who use it for physical and mental needs rather than for recreational purposes.

-On the contrary, in America it is young people who use it more extensively, and it is also interesting to note that only 1% of consumers consume hemp inflorescences, while the others prefer oils, tinctures, capsules, gummies and edibles and do not smoke the inflorescences as is the case in Italy.
+On the contrary, in America young people are the largest users of CBD, and it is also interesting to note that only 1% of consumers use hemp inflorescences, while the others prefer oils, tinctures, capsules, gummies and edibles and do not smoke the inflorescences as is the case in Italy.

 Americans, thanks to government tolerance of cannabis, are very knowledgeable about the properties of CBD and use it for medicinal rather than recreational purposes, as do young people who use it.

-We can therefore say that those who were concerned about the use of CBD among young people and who feared that the legalisation of hemp would be a step towards a more general legalisation of soft drugs, with a consequent loss of the youth population, were very wrong.
+We can therefore say that those who were concerned about the use of CBD among young people and who feared that the legalization of cannabis would be a step towards a more general legalization of soft drugs, with a consequent loss of the youth population, were very mistaken.

-The main users are former smokers of psychoactive cannabis who for various reasons have given up using the substance and have come to prefer a similar product but with a very low THC content.
+The main users are former smokers of psychoactive cannabis who for various reasons have stopped using the substance and have come to prefer a similar product but with a very low THC content.

-This is not true for young people in Italy, who continue to seek out the product on the black market to consume it with friends for recreational purposes, in search of the classic high obtained from the substance.
+This is not the case for young people in Italy, who continue to seek out the product on the black market to consume it with friends for recreational purposes, in search of the classic high obtained from the substance.

 The role of vending machines

-It has to be said that indeed most young people purchase CBD flowers via vending machines and websites, unlike adults who prefer physical shops.
+It should be said that indeed most young people purchase CBD flowers via vending machines and websites, unlike adults who prefer physical shops.

-In addition to the fact that young people are more inclined to choose cutting-edge sales methods, purchasing via vending machines and websites also allows greater privacy and accessibility to purchase the product at different times of day and with ease, escaping the often prying eyes of adults.
+In addition to the fact that young people are more inclined to choose cutting-edge sales methods, purchasing via vending machines and websites also allows greater privacy and accessibility to buy the product at different times of the day and with ease, away from the often prying eyes of adults.

-Moreover, as we pointed out in a previous article, vending machines can have a social function and promote the education of both young people and adults on the subject of cannabis.
+Moreover, as we pointed out in a previous article, vending machines can have a social function and promote education about cannabis for both young people and adults.

-Generally, those who buy vending machines prefer not to place them near schools or sensitive places where there are minors, who in any case would not be able to buy legal hemp as well as tobacco.
+Generally, those who buy vending machines prefer not to place them near schools or sensitive areas where there are minors, who in any case would not be able to buy legal cannabis as well as tobacco.

-At first glance, vending machines might seem to be a facilitation that allows young people to buy these products more easily, but in reality this is not the case since hemp vending machines work just like tobacco vending machines: you have to insert a valid ID and minors cannot buy.
+At first glance, vending machines might seem like an easy way for young people to purchase these products, but in reality this is not the case since legal cannabis vending machines work just like tobacco vending machines: you have to insert a valid ID and minors cannot buy.

-In conclusion, according to these reflections and statistics we can say loud and clear that there is no real youth problem related to cannabis light, but rather related to the illegal product that being uncontrolled can create serious health problems, and one should be much more concerned about this than about CBD.
+In conclusion, according to these reflections and statistics we can confidently state that there is no real youth problem related to cannabis light, but rather related to the illegal product that being uncontrolled can create serious health problems, and one should be much more concerned about this than about CBD.

 Did you like our article?